 5. Comfort

-When searching for the best beginner motorcycle, it’s important to understand the different types of bikes available.
+When searching for the best starter motorcycle, it’s important to understand the different types of bikes that are available.
 Each style offers a unique riding experience and choosing the right one can make all the difference for new riders.

 - Sportbikes: If you crave excitement and sharp handling, sportbikes are designed for speed and agility.
 The Kawasaki Ninja 400 is a standout in this category, offering thrilling performance in a package that’s still beginner-friendly.